Rare Disease Day – February 28, 2019

 The political momentum resulting from the Day has also served for advocacy purposes.
 It has notably contributed to the advancement of national plans and policies for rare diseases in a number of countries.

-Even though the campaign started as a European event, it has progressively become a world event, with over 70 countries participating in 2013.
-We hope many more will join in 2014.
-Our objective is for the WHO to recognise the last day of February as the official Rare Disease Day and to raise increasing awareness for Rare Diseases worldwide.
+Even though the campaign started as a European event, it has progressively become a world event, with over 70 countries participating in 2018.
+We hope many more will join in 2019.
+Our objective is for the WHO to recognize the last day of February as the official Rare Disease Day and to raise increasing awareness for Rare Diseases worldwide.

 What can you do to recognize Rare Disease Day?
 Visit the NORD website for ideas!